microsoft/MLOS/source/Examples/SmartCache/README.md

 The `Mlos.Agent.Server` needs to be told where it can find those assemblies in order to load them so that it can process the messages sent by the component.
 To do that, before we started the `Mlos.Agent.Server`, we first populated the `MLOS_SETTINGS_REGISTRY_PATH` environment variable with the directory path to the `SmartCache.SettingsRegistry.dll`.

+We also tell the `Mlos.Agent.Server` how to connect to the (Python) MLOS Optimizer Service over GRPC so that the application message handlers setup by the `SmartCache.SettingsRegistry` for the agent can request new configuration recommendations on behave of the application.

 For additional details please see the comments in the following code files: